 Total application scores will be based on the point system and criteria listed in the tables below.
-Tier I Microgrants do not include program impact scoring and will be scored out of a total 55 possible points.
+Tier I Microgrants do not include program impact scoring and will be scored out of a total 70 possible points, while Tier II applications are scored out of a total 100 possible points.
+Please note that any figures requested in the application reported as ranges will be averaged for scoring purposes.